Nonstationary Gaussian Process Surrogates: Introduction

-So, we need a statistical model that can handle the nonlinear response surfaces typical of computer simulations, work with limited training data, and provide accurate predictions with thorough UQ to facilitate downstream tasks.
-Piece of cake, right?
+In summation, we need a statistical model that can handle the nonlinear response surfaces typical of computer simulations, work with limited training data, and provide accurate predictions with thorough UQ to facilitate downstream tasks.
 The ``go-to'' surrogate model is a Gaussian process (GP).
 GPs are nonlinear, nonparametric regression models that are preferred for their predictive prowess; see \cite{santner2018design} and \cite{gramacy2020surrogates} for reviews of GPs for surrogate modeling.
-While GPs are the canonical surrogate modeling choice, the computer experiment community is only one of three big players in the GP world.
+While GPs are the canonical surrogate modeling choice, the computer experiment community is only one of three communities where GPs play a vital role.
 GPs are widely used in both spatial statistics \citep{banerjee2003hierarchical,stein1999interpolation, cressie2015statistics} and machine learning \citep[ML;][]{rasmussen2005gaussian}.
 Although GPs unite these communities, there are subtle differences in applications which, naturally, inform modeling decisions.
-In spatial statistics, the focus is on low dimensional input spaces, often with missing data and anticipated measurement error.
-[GP regression is also called ``kriging'', especially in a geospatial modeling context.]
+In spatial statistics, where GP regression is known as kriging, the focus is on low dimensional input spaces, often with missing data and anticipated measurement error.
 The norm in ML is high input dimension, large data sizes, and lots of noise.
-On the contrary, computer experiments commonly live in modest dimensional realms with little-to-no noise \citep[though there are exceptions, e.g.,][]{baker2022analyzing}, and small-to-moderate data sizes due to hefty computational costs.
+On the contrary, computer experiments commonly live in modest dimensional realms with little-to-no noise \citep[though there are exceptions, e.g.,][]{baker2022analyzing}, and small-to-moderate data sizes due to large computational costs.
 Nevertheless, many of the key innovations for GP surrogate modeling arise from the spatial and ML communities.
 We will revisit this motif throughout this chapter.